syncfusion-content/blazor-docs/blazor/datetime-picker/how-to/set-the-placeholder.md

 ---
 layout: post
-title: How to Set The Placeholder in Blazor Datetime Picker  Component | Syncfusion
+title: Set the Placeholder in Blazor Datetime Picker Component | Syncfusion
-description: Checkout and learn about Set The Placeholder in Blazor Datetime Picker  component of Syncfusion, and more details.
+description: Learn here all about Set the Placeholder in Syncfusion Blazor Datetime Picker component and more.
 platform: Blazor
 control: Datetime Picker
 documentation: ug
 ---

-# Set the Placeholder
+# Set the Placeholder in Blazor Datetime Picker Component

 The following code demonstrates how to set `Placeholder` in the DateTimePicker component.